perslev/CanvasSync/README.md

 prompt the user to enter new settings if no previous settings could be found.

 Command line arguments:
--S or --sync will synchronize according to specified settings -i or --info will display the currently saved settings -s or --setup will prompt the user to reinitialize settings -h or --help will show the help screen
+-i or --info will display the currently saved settings -s or --setup will prompt the user to reinitialize settings -h or --help will show the help screen
+-S or --sync to synchronize
--p or --password allows you to specify your settings file decryption password from the command line (potentially dangerous)
+-p to specify settings password (potentially dangerous)

 Setup
 ----------